ProfGarfield/profgarfield.github.io/GeneralLibrary.md

 #### Description

 The Lua Scenario Template provides a built in way to thwart stacking air units on ground units for protection.
 When a unit is activated, all adjacent tiles are checked to determine if any are air protected stacks, and if so, the air units are moved to alternate tiles.
+(The human player will have to use 'V' and 'A' to activate the unit again, but AI units are activated every square, so it will happen automatically for them.)

-To activate this feature, open the `simpleSettings.lua` file in the `LuaRulesEvents` directory, and change the line
+To activate this feature, open the `simpleSettings.lua` file in the `LuaRulesEvents` directory, and change the lines
 ```lua
 simpleSettings.clearAdjacentAirProtectionAI = false
 simpleSettings.clearAdjacentAirProtectionHuman = false